impactorbitco/handbook-main/content/ims/policies/HR/Parental Leave.md

 **7. Return to Work**

 - **Guaranteed Position:** Employees returning from maternity, paternity, adoption, or parental leave will be guaranteed a position equivalent to their previous role or one with similar responsibilities.
-- **Flexible Work Arrangements:** Green Orbit Digital supports flexible work arrangements for returning parents, including options for part-time work, remote work, or adjusted schedules, subject to operational requirements.
+- **Flexible Work Arrangements:** Impact Orbit Creative Group supports flexible work arrangements for returning parents, including options for part-time work, remote work, or adjusted schedules, subject to operational requirements.
 - **Supportive Environment:** We strive to create a supportive and inclusive environment for returning parents, offering resources and assistance as they reintegrate into the workplace.

 **8. Additional Benefits**

 - **Lactation Facilities:** We provide lactation facilities for breastfeeding mothers, ensuring a comfortable and private space for expressing milk.
-- **Parental Support Programs:** Green Orbit Digital offers parental support programs, including workshops, counseling services, and resources to assist employees in managing the transition to parenthood.
+- **Parental Support Programs:** Impact Orbit Creative Group offers parental support programs, including workshops, counseling services, and resources to assist employees in managing the transition to parenthood.

 **9. Compliance**